onaret/G2G-Simulator/README.md

   * **Usage:** AA(size, stratified = NA, fst_strat=NA, biased = NA, fst_bias=NA, beta=NA, bio_tag=NA)
   * **Arguments:**
     * **size**, _int_: the number of pathogen variant
-    * **stratified**, _vector of strings_: pathogen strain groups order give the direction of the stratification from higher MAF to lower MAF
+    * **stratified**, _vector of strings_: pathogen strains order give the direction of the stratification from higher MAF to lower MAF
     * **fst_strat**, _int_: is the fixation coefficient that defines the stratification magnitude defined by **stratified**
-    * **biased**, _vector of strings_:  include a bias such that, the host sub-population groups are associated with pathogen stratification (regardless of the defined strain groups).
+    * **biased**, _vector of strings_:  include a bias such that, the host populations are associated with pathogen stratification (regardless of the defined pathogen strains).
 The order gives the direction from higher MAF to lower MAF
     * **fst_bias**, _int_: is the fixation coefficient that defines the stratification magnitude defined by **biased**
     * **beta**, _int_: in case of association (and therefore inside the association() function call (see bellow)), the log of odd ratio.